 So, approximately how much super do we need and how might we boost our super savings, while also making the most of the tax benefits generally available inside the super system?
 Check out the points below for info, as well as some other important things to be aware of.

 How much super do you need?

-According to December 2020 figures from the Association of Superannuation Funds of Australia (ASFA), individuals and couples, around age 65, who are looking to retire today would need an annual budget of $44,224 and $62,562 respectively to fund a comfortable lifestyle, or $28,179 and $40,739 respectively to live a modest lifestyle, which is considered better than living on the Age Pension2.
+According to the Association of Superannuation Funds of Australia’s (ASFA) March 2023 figures, individuals and couples, around age 67, who are looking to retire today would need an annual budget of around $50,004 or $70,482 respectively to fund a comfortable lifestyle2.
+That’s assuming they own their own home.

 Super contributions with benefits